EAEOMICS/Hybrid-genome-assembly-practice/docs/index.md

 quast ../../assemblies/unicycler/assembly.fasta -r ../../data/VP_reference_genome.fasta -o quast
 ```

-This are the results that we have obtained from Unicycler:
+these are the results that we have obtained from Unicycler:

 <img src="assets/Busco_unicycler.png">
 <img src="assets/quast_unicycler.png">